THE

 This page was inspired by several old postcards I discovered.
 I also recommend a read of the Guestbook on this site.
 It includes some wonderful insights on the site photos and other areas of interest along "The Lackawanna Trail"

-date, the photos on most cards are by Bunnel Photo.
-1 I would be
+no date, the photos on most cards are by Bunnel Photo.
+1 I would be very

-very interested to know if there are any other photos in this series, I would
+interested to know if there are any other photos in this series,

-I have included highlighted maps created with Microsoft Streets 98 to show the
+I have included highlighted maps created with Google Maps to show the area of

-area of the Trail.
-In some instances additional highlights are added
+the Trail.
+In some instances additional highlights are added to

-to show where the Trail may have differed from what is now PA Route 11.
-Enjoy,
+show where the Trail may have differed from what is now PA Route 11.
+The

 and please contribute, correct or suggest if you can.

-Lackawanna in the early part of this century, the roadbed was relocated from the
+rebuilt the Lackawanna in the early part of this century, the roadbed was

-was GIVEN to the State of Pennsylvania to use as a highway.
-Today, US Route 11
+GIVEN to the State of Pennsylvania to use as a highway.
+Today, US Route 11 from

-reconstruction shortened the route by several miles; but, more importantly, it
+Trail".
+This reconstruction shortened the route by several miles; but, more

-reduced the maximum grades from nearly 2% down to around 1.1%!"
+importantly, it reduced the maximum grades from nearly 2% down to around

 1 Bunnel Photo - Reader Don Dorflinger writes.